sudtanj/gas-InstagramApp/README.md

 # InstagramApp
-Instagram images API for Google Apps scripts
+Instagram images API for Google Apps scripts to download images and video

 Adding the library to your project
 ----------------------------------